 by a Veteran

-Veterans Day is a day when many Americans walk up to a Veteran and say “Thank you for your service.”
+Many Americans walk up to a Veteran and say “Thank you for your service.”
 Some of us feel awkward and don’t know how to really respond while others eat up all the praises.
 Me?
 I just ask a real simple question: “Do you pay taxes?”

 Why would any veteran ask if an appreciative civilian who shows some respect to our Veterans pays their taxes?
 Well, it’s quite simple.
-It was the tax payer who allowed us to venture off to some far off distant lands and truly embrace life.
+It was the taxpayer who allowed us to venture off to some far off distant lands and truly embrace life.

 Everyone interprets their service differently.
 I’m pretty realistic.
 I am no hero, did nothing heroic, and actually loved every second serving in uniform and looked at it as a privilege.
 Every year I think about Veterans Day several days prior to the actual holiday.
 I wonder how awkward I will feel, how I will respond to those who know I once served, and I cringe with these thoughts.

-- Thanks to the tax payer, I was a part of the greatest team ever known to mankind.
+- Thanks to the taxpayer, I was a part of the greatest team ever known to mankind.
 The United States military is bar none, the best modern war machine in existence when allowed to do our actual job.

 - I was a part of a fraternity no college fraternity could ever compete against.
-Name it: Athletics, picking up hot chicks, fighting, drinking, etc. During my time in service, I was a man whore like many of my brothers-in-arms and we would drink well into the night watching the sun rise and go off to morning PT merely to sweat out the booze and start all over again.
+Name it: Athletics, picking up hot chicks, fighting, drinking, etc. During my time in service, I was a man whore like many of my brothers-in-arms and we would drink well into the night watching the sunrise and go off to morning PT merely to sweat out the booze and start all over again.

 - I traveled to well over 100 plus different countries.
 I embraced cultures and societies I would never have the opportunity to embrace were it not for my time in uniform.
 And yup, during those travels, go back to point #2—it was epic times!